Tom Latham (cricketer): International career

 Latham was selected to tour Zimbabwe in 2015 as an opening batsman.
 During the second ODI of the series, he scored his maiden ODI century of 110 not out as part of an unbeaten partnership with Martin Guptill of 236 as New Zealand won the match by 10 wickets to level the series.
 In the third Test against Australia in the 2015-16 Trans–Tasman Trophy, the first ever day-night Test match, Latham became the first man to score a fifty in a day-night Test.
+During the tour he took the only wicket in his high level playing career, a caught behind to dismiss Ryan Carters who had scored 209 alongside Aaron Finch's 288 not out in a game that was abandoned due to pitch conditions shortly after the wicket.

 In October 2016, while playing against India at Dharamshala Latham became the tenth batsman and the first New Zealander to carry his bat in an ODI.

 In January 2017 Latham was named as the New Zealand wicket-keeper for the Chappell-Hadlee series.
 In the first ODI of that series he equalled New Zealand's record of five dismissals as a wicket keeper in an ODI innings.
-Due to poor form with the bat, however, he was dropped on 1 March for the series against South Africa.
+Due to poor form with the bat, however, he was dropped from the ODI side on 1 March during the series against South Africa.

 In May 2017 Latham was recalled and named as captain for the Ireland Tri-Series against Ireland and Bangladesh in Ireland with a number of regular players playing in the 2017 Indian Premier League.

-In October 2017, Latham was given the wicketkeeping duties against India and moved down to no. 5 due to his ability to play against spin.
-He scored 103* from 102 balls in game 1 of the 3-match series.
+In October 2017, Latham was given the wicket-keeping duties against India and moved down to no. 5 due to his ability to play against spin.
+He scored an unbeaten 103 from 102 balls in the first game of the 3-match series.

 In December 2017 Latham resumed his role as acting ODI captain against West Indies with Kane Williamson and Tim Southee rested.